joeytwiddle/significant-white-space/README.md

 SWS - Significant Whitespace
 ============================

-SWS is a preprocessor for source code files (e.g. C or Java) which can perform transformation to and from meaningful-indentation style (as seen in Coffescript and Python).
+SWS is a preprocessor for traditional curly-brace languages (C, Java, Javascript, Haxe) which can perform transformation of source-code files to and from meaningful-indentation style (as seen in Coffescript and Python).

-In correctly indented code the { and } block markers are effectively redundant.
-SWS allows you to code without them, using indentation only, and adds the { and } markers in for you later.
+In well-indented code the { and } block markers are effectively redundant.
+SWS allows you to code without them, using indentation alone to indicate blocks, and adds the { and } markers in for you later.

-SWS is also able to strip / inject semicolons, in good conditions.
+SWS is also able to strip / inject semicolons, under favourable conditions.